Gehad28/Gehad28.github.io/Task3.md

 ### The const keyword makes the object or the variable unmodifiable, it can be used with with any method(), variable, pointer variable, class data members, class member functions, objects.

 ## 1) Constant variables:
-### Using the const keyword preventing you from ghanging its value, and you must initialize the variable while declaring it.
+### Using the const keyword preventing you from changing its value, and you must initialize the variable while declaring it.
 <img src="task3 images/const variable.png" width="800" />

 ### Output: